Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Related Work

 Several versions of MPPI expand upon the original work \cite{7487277}.
 In particular, Tube MPPI \cite{williams2018robust} runs multiple controller layers to create more trajectory guarantees.
 Constrained Covariance Steering MPPI \cite{9867864} builds upon this further, adding covariance tracking to Tube MPPI.
 Robust MPPI \cite{9349120} introduces additional safeties and disturbance rejection by importance sampling and augmented state spaces.
 Reinforcement Learning (RL) MPPI methods \cite{qu2023rl,wang2024residual} attempt to improve sample efficiency though reinforcement learning by training an agent to generate trajectories, instead of baseline MPPI's normal distribution sampling.
 However, these methods suffer from normal RL drawbacks such as training data, time, and constraints.
 Unscented MPPI \cite{mohamed2025towards} implements an Unscented Transform to help manage uncertainty during rollouts, propagating mean and uncertainty throughout sampling.
-There are several other methods of MPPI with their own improvements, but the aforementioned versions cover the space of MPPI methods at a high level.
+The aforementioned versions provide a reasonable representation of the space of MPPI methods at a high level, noting that these existing methods often assume the action distribution for sampling is Gaussian or unimodal.